Crafting-Computer/sim-lang/README.md

 or_16_way a[1] b[1] c[1] d[1] e[1] f[1] g[1] h[1] i[1] j[1] k[1] l[1] m[1] n[1] o[1] p[1] -> [1]
 ```

 It's getting very hard to keep track of the letters and count how many inputs we have specified.
-In summary, laying out inputs individually for a large number of inputs is a messy strategy which we will avoid most of the times unless there are no other ways.
+In summary, laying out inputs individually for a large number of inputs is a messy strategy which we will avoid most of the time unless there are no other ways.
 Is there a better way here?
 For that we need a **bus**, which is a bunch of 1-bit values stringed together.
 So instead of listing out our four inputs like above:

 ```elm
 or_4_way a[1] b[1] c[1] d[1] -> [1]